lnratajczyk/super-chainsaw/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+ * Each game will be its own unit/class.

 Name each interface or class and briefly describe its function or purpose.